Exploring Rural Issues

 - Whitman in the Wallowas, a month-long, 4-credit interdisciplinary course in the summer.
 This program, developed by Wallowa Resources and Whitman College faculty, explores the natural and human communities of Wallowa County.
 Students' fieldwork integrates the humanities, social sciences, and natural sciences.
 The course begins with natural history, followed by community-based conservation.
 Students camp on private lands and learn directly from Wallowa County residents.
 The final segment of the course is a writing workshop based on field journals.

 - Semester in the West.
 Whitman students spend a semester traveling and studying public land conservation in the American West.
 The field program offers coursework in ecology, writing, politics, and integrative projects.
 Wallowa Resources coordinates 7 days of the program during which students meet with ranchers, land managers, county government officials, and entrepreneurs to learn about rural problem solving in Wallowa County.
-The Wallowa County wolf issue is a popular for student final video/writing productions.
+The Wallowa County wolf issue is a popular one for student final video/writing productions.

 - Communities and Natural Resources.
 Oregon State University offers this graduate level field seminar for students in Forest Ecosystems and Society and Human Development and Family Science programs.
 Wallowa Resources coordinates and leads the program in Wallowa County.
 The Communities and Natural Resources seminar provides students interdisciplinary, experiential learning about contemporary community and natural resource issues in rural Oregon.
 Students learn firsthand from community leaders about current conditions and future prospects for Oregon's rural, natural resource dependent communities.
 Students synthesize what they learn on-site about poverty, natural resource dependency, community well-being, adaptive capacity, resilience; social, human, economic and natural capital; and land tenure.